python-parsy/parsy/docs/contributing.rst

 Contributing to parsy
 =====================

+Contributions to parsy, whether code or docs, are very welcome.
 Please contribute by making a fork, and submitting a PR on `GitHub
 <https://github.com/python-parsy/parsy>`_.

 All contributions will need to be fully covered by unit tests and documentation.